rust-lang/rust/docs/dev/debugging.md

 - A list of running processes should appear.
 Select the `rust-analyzer` from this repo.

-- Navigate to `crates/rust-analyzer/src/main_loop.rs` and add a breakpoint to the `on_task` function.
+- Navigate to `crates/rust-analyzer/src/main_loop.rs` and add a breakpoint to the `on_request` function.

 - Go back to the `[Extension Development Host]` instance and hover over a Rust variable and your breakpoint should hit.